 The city of Siem Reap may not be the capital of Cambodia, but its airport is almost as busy as Phnom Penh's.
 This is where travelers begin their journey to Angkor Wat, the largest and oldest religious monument in the world.
 The Siem Reap International Airport sits on about 200 hectares and sees more passengers each year as Angkor Wat attendance continues to grow.

 Despite its popularity spike, Siem Reap International remains humble.
-It has two terminals—one for domestic and one for international flights—that serve about 16 operating airlines, and a handful of shops and restaurants.
+It has two terminals—one for domestic and one for international flights—that serve over 20 operating airlines, and a handful of shops and restaurants.
 Its capabilities have been outpaced by the meteoric influx of tourism in the city, which is why the government decided to build a new facility more than three times the airport's current size.
 Siem Reap's replacement airport will be constructed in the Sot Nikum district, about 23 miles east of Siem Reap proper.

 Airport Code, Location, and Contact Information

 - REP is located three miles from the world-famous temple complex that is Angkor Wat and about five miles from Siem Reap's city center.

 - Phone Number: +855 63 761 261